asa-slds/slds2026/static_info/home.md

-The main goal of the conference is to bring together researchers in statistical machine learning and artificial intellige ce from academia, industry, and government in a relaxed and stimulating atmosphere to focus on the development of statistical learning theory, methods and applications.
+The main goal of the conference is to bring together researchers in statistical machine learning and artificial intelligence from academia, industry, and government in a relaxed and stimulating atmosphere to focus on the development of statistical learning theory, methods and applications.